cmrazek/DkTools/README.md

 ## Change Log

+**Version 1.6.9 Changes:**
+- Added code analysis support for the new 'like' operator.

 **Version 1.6.8 Changes:**
 - Code analysis on switch statements with enums no longer consider the code branch 'covered' if all enum options are present (but no default).
 There could be an invalid value in the variable.
 - Fixed incorrect code analysis highlighting on ternary statements.